allanhortle/melbourneevangelicalchurch.com.au/index.markdown

 _5pm Thursday December 18.
 Southbank_

 On Sunday Dec 14, we’ll be having a special Christmas Carols gathering at church.
 And on Thursday Dec 18, a number of us we’ll be gathering at Southbank to sing some Christmas Carols to the public, and invite them to church at Christmas.
 Speak to Tony or Shona for more info.

 ---

+## Final Men's and Women's Events for 2014!
+_7:30pm, Friday Dec 19_

+From 7:30pm on Friday December 19, we’ll be having our final men’s and women’s events for 2014!
+The men will be having a Pizza and Video Games night at the Hudsons, speak to John for more info.
+And the women will be having a Ginger Bread House Making night at the Hortles, speak to Fiona for more info.

+---